laravel-zero/docs/build-a-standalone-application.md

 php <your-app-name> app:build <your-build-name>
 ```

-The build will provide a single phar archive, ready to use, containing all the code of your project and its dependencies.
+The build will provide a single PHAR archive, ready to use, containing all the code of your project and its dependencies.
 You will then be able to execute it directly:
 ```bash
 ./builds/<your-build-name>
 ```